|

 having come to Spooner with her husband, who was employed on the

 construction of the railroad.
-The wayfarer can always be sure of
+The wayfarer can always be sure

 home comforts for a reasonable outlay and feel assured that he will not